By VIN Community Contributors

 John Daugherty DVM

 Imaging in veterinary medicine has advanced greatly since the first radiographs (x-rays) were taken of pets just decades ago.
-Now there is a multitude of imaging tests available to help diagnose and treat diseases in our pets.
+Today a multitude of imaging tests are available to help diagnose and treat diseases in our pets.
 These tests include radiography (x-rays), ultrasound, CT (or CAT) scans, and MRI scans.
 Each of these tests has its own advantages and disadvantages, and will provide the veterinarian with different information.
-Many of these tests are available in general veterinary practices, but some, such as CT and MRI scans, are most often performed by specialists in large referral practices.
+Many of these tests are available in general veterinary practices, but some, such as CT and MRI scans, are most often performed by specialists in large referral practices or veterinary schools.

 As with all tests, none of them is perfect for every situation.
-The following is a brief description of different imaging tests.
+The following is a brief description of different types of imaging.

-Recently, many practices have begun to upgrade to digital radiography.
+In the past 10-12 years, many practices have upgraded to digital radiography.
 The principles are similar, but the images are captured on a digital recording device and displayed on a computer screen.
 No x-ray film is used.
 These images are easy to store as well as to transmit to other hospitals, or to copy to send home with pet owners.
-These systems are more expensive than the traditional film systems, but more and more practices are installing them as costs gradually move downward.
+Not much more than a decade ago, these systems were considered to be too expensive for most private veterinary hospitals, but they are now being used in the majority of practices.
+As with most technology, the cost of installing a digital system has fallen as demand for them has increased.

 Regardless of whether the images are on film or digital, radiography is the most common and readily available imaging test in veterinary practice.
-It is used to evaluate the size and shape of organs such as the heart and lungs, as well as to demonstrate fractures (broken bones), some foreign objects, fluid accumulations, and many more abnormalities that may aid in diagnosis.
+It is used to evaluate the size and shape of organs, such as the heart and lungs, as well as to demonstrate broken bones, some foreign objects, fluid accumulations, and many more abnormalities that may aid in diagnosis.
 It is also the most affordable imaging test, and is most often done prior to any of the other imaging options.

-The reason it is called a barium “series” is because a series of x-rays is taken at timed intervals as the barium goes through the stomach and intestines to the large intestines.
+The reason it is called a barium “series” is because it’s necessary to take a series of x-rays at timed intervals as the barium goes through the stomach and intestines to the large intestines.
 The amount of time the series must be continued depends on what is found, but it can take up to 24 hours to complete in some cases, so usually the pet is hospitalized for the day.
-Some patients may even need to return to the hospital the following day for follow-up.
+Some patients may even need to return to the hospital the next day for follow-up.

-A barium study can be done in any clinic that has radiograph equipment and barium dye.
-However, if the pet is vomiting so much that the barium is vomited, the test may not be useful.
+A barium study can be done in any clinic that has radiographic equipment and liquid barium.
+However, if the pet is vomiting so much that the barium cannot be retained in the GI tract, the test may not be useful.

-There are numerous other contrast studies that can be done, including cystograms, a dye placed in the bladder through the urethra via catheterization; myelography, a dye around the spinal cord; and many others.
+There are other contrast studies that can be done, including cystograms, a dye placed in the bladder through the urethra by catheterization; myelography, a dye around the spinal cord; and more.

-Unlike radiographs, no radiation is used in an ultrasound.
-An ultrasound uses sound waves.
+Unlike radiographs, no radiation is used in an ultrasound study.
+An ultrasound machine uses sound waves.
 The ultrasound waves move out from the wand and either become absorbed into organs, pass through them, or are reflected (echo) back.
-Depending on how many sound waves are absorbed or reflected, an image of the internal organs is formed that can be seen on a monitor.
+Depending on how many sound waves are absorbed or reflected, an image of the internal organs is formed by a sophisticated integrated computer, and the image is then displayed on a monitor.
+Real-time moving images are displayed, and still images can be captured as well.

 Ultrasound is painless and does not require anesthesia or even sedation in most cases.
-For an ultrasound evaluation to be done, the pet needs to have the hair shaved from the area to be evaluated, as hair will interfere with the images.
+For an ultrasound evaluation to be done, the pet does need to have the hair shaved from the evaluation area because it will interfere with the images.

 This test is typically done after blood tests, x-rays, or a physical examination indicates a possible problem.
-It is useful for evaluating things like abdominal organs, eyes, and the reproductive system.
+It is useful for evaluating abdominal organs, eyes, and the reproductive system.
 As with people, it can be used during pregnancies.
-There is a specific ultrasound called an echocardiogram that is used to visualize the heart and blood vessels as well as the valves of the heart.
+A specific ultrasound called an echocardiogram is used to visualize the heart and blood vessels as well as its valves.

 Ultrasound can “see” some things that can’t be visualized on radiographs.
 For example, if the abdomen is filled with fluid, the organs can’t be distinguished on traditional x-rays because fluid and tissue have the same density.
 However, they appear quite different from each other on an ultrasound image, so we can see through the fluid.
 It is also useful, for the same reason, for seeing inside an organ such as the heart or liver.

-On the other hand, it is not good at seeing through air or bone, so it does not replace radiography but rather is complementary to the information we can get from radiographs.
-It is common to do both x-rays and ultrasound in order to get a complete picture of what is going on with a patient.
+On the other hand, it is not as good at seeing through air or bone, so it does not replace radiography but rather is complementary to the information we can get from radiographs.
+It is common to do both x-rays and ultrasound in order to get a good picture of what is going on.

-Because the equipment is quite expensive, not all veterinary hospitals have an ultrasound machine.
-However, in those cases, they can often arrange for a traveling ultrasonographer to come to the hospital and do the evaluation.
-If this is not an option, then the pet can be referred to a specialist at a referral practice.
+Because the equipment can be expensive, not all veterinary hospitals have an ultrasound machine.
+However, in those cases, they can often arrange for a traveling ultrasonographer to come to the hospital.
+If this is not an option, then the pet can be referred to a hospital that has one.
 Ultrasound images are different than x-ray images, and in some cases, it may be preferable for a veterinarian who is experienced in obtaining and reading ultrasound images to do the evaluation, or in some cases, to have a board-certified veterinary radiologist do the procedure.

 As with radiography, there is also a subset of ultrasound imaging tests called contrast ultrasonography in which a material that is visible to ultrasound waves is injected as the image is being watched on the screen.
 These procedures are usually performed by a specialist.

-In this test, the patient is placed on a table that moves through the scanner, which sends x-ray beams through a structure from a variety of angles.
+In this test, the patient is placed on a table that moves through the scanner, which sends x-ray beams through the patient from a variety of angles.
 Sensors then detect them and send the signals to a computer that interprets the information and displays an image that looks like a slice of the body.
 As the table moves slowly through the scanner, a new slice is imaged at short intervals, each one a little further back or forward from the previous slice.
-Because multiple images are being taken over a period of time, the pet must be anesthetized in order to keep it from moving while going through the scanner.
+Because multiple images are being taken over a period of time, the pet usually is anesthetized in order to keep it from moving while going through the scanner.

 These images are white, black, and various levels of gray.
 Depending on how dark or light the gray is, a radiologist can see how well tissue absorbs the x-ray beam, and can thus identify abnormal tissue.
-It can differentiate tissue better than a radiograph.
-It is especially useful for evaluating structures in the lungs, as well as the brain and spinal cord.
+It can differentiate tissue and display smaller structures, such as lung nodules, better than a traditional radiograph.
+CT scans are helpful in a variety of areas.
+Some of the most common indications for a CT scan are nasal disease, brain and spinal cord disease and injury, lung disease, and urinary tract abnormalities.

-Due to high cost of the equipment, CT scans are more expensive than radiography or ultrasonography.
+Due to the high cost of the equipment, CT scans are more expensive than radiography or ultrasonography, and are usually available only in referral centers or large practices.

 Magnetic Resonance Imaging (MRI)

-Magnetic resonance imaging (MRI) is one of the newest forms of imaging in general use.
+Magnetic resonance imaging (MRI) is another modality that can be extremely useful in certain patients.
 It uses both magnetic fields and radio waves to create images, so it is less invasive to the body than x-rays.
 A strong magnet – up to 40,000 times as strong as the earth’s magnetic field - briefly “magnetizes” the cells in the body while images are taken.
 An MRI can clearly show the interior of an organ.
-As with CT scans, pets must be anesthetized because they have to remain motionless.
+As with CT scans, pets are usually anesthetized because they must remain motionless.

 Although an MRI is sometimes the only way to get a correct diagnosis, it is also the most expensive of the imaging tests currently available.
 There are several reasons for this, including the cost of the machine (as much as $1 million or more), as well as the cost of the facility needed to house the machine.
 Since it generates such powerful magnetic fields, it must be housed in a specially shielded area in order to protect the rest of the building from the magnetic waves (which can ruin computers and medical equipment in seconds).
 The cost of operating the equipment is also substantial.
 A board-certified veterinary radiologist most often reads the images.